- 20.1.1. Getting The Ability To Vote

 20.2.1.The primary function of voting is to tag the current correctness of the information.
 You are voting on the data in its entirety, not just the last edit.

 20.2.2.
 All votes should be based on the current Submission Guidelines.
 Please follow and keep up with changes in the Submission Guidelines.
 Guideline changes will be posted in the Guideline Changelog forum thread, please check there before voting.
 Follow the guidelines as closely as possible.

 20.2.3.
-The voting system is based on the understanding that the user adding or updating the information is at least trying to make an honest attempt to improve the database.
-Users that vandalize, remove, obfuscate, and otherwise make malicious and damaging updates should be marked 'Entirely Incorrect' AND an abuse report should be made to the Database Manager.
+The voting system is based on the understanding that the user adding or updating the information is at least trying to make an honest attempt to improve the Database.
+Users that vandalize, remove, obfuscate, and otherwise make malicious and damaging updates, should be marked 'Entirely Incorrect' AND an abuse report should be made to the Database support team.

 20.2.4.
 Votes are NOT counted on images, please do not vote on image additions / adjustments, please update the images yourself if you think there is a problem.

 20.2.5.
 Votes for a newly added release should follow the table below:

 |Complete And Correct||For release, artist or label data that is exemplary.||This vote can be used when the entry contains enough information to be reasonably considered complete, above and beyond the minimum requirements for a 'Correct' vote.
 A release that qualifies for this vote should include all of the following:

 |Correct||For release, artist or label data that contains good and correct information, up to the minimum standard set in the guidelines.||You believe the entry is correct and follows the guidelines.
 An entry can be correct but still need more information to make it complete.
 No explanation is needed for this vote, but comments can still be left if required.|